solo-io/gloo/docs/content/introduction/architecture/deployment_arch.md

 ![]({{% versioned_link_path fromRoot="/img/deployments/bounded-context.png" %}})

 In this model, the proxy sits close to its boundary of services and shares a single control plane with the rest of the cluster.
 Each group of services is self-managed by that group and enforces the idea of decentralizing these operations.
-This helps scale out the ability to make changes independently and the Gloo API specifically supports this (though API delegation).
+This helps scale out the ability to make changes independently and the Gloo Edge API specifically supports this (though API delegation).

 ---

 ## API Gateway for a service mesh

 A service mesh uses proxies (including Envoy) to build a network of L7 connectivity where it solves for issues like application-network observability, security, and resilience.
 These proxies are typically used to solve these challenges in a so-called "east-west" traffic manner.
 Just like we've seen in the previous deployment pattern, however, we know we will want to provide strict boundaries around our microservices and be very opinionated (and decoupled from implementation) about how it gets exposed to the outside world.
 This includes ingress and egress from the service mesh.
-An API Gateway built on Envoy, like Gloo, can be deployed very complementary to a service mesh and solve these API challenges.
+An API Gateway built on Envoy, like Gloo Edge, can be deployed very complementary to a service mesh and solve these API challenges.
 Many times, [a Gateway built on Envoy Proxy can be a stepping stone to get to service mesh](https://medium.com/solo-io/getting-started-with-a-service-mesh-starts-with-a-gateway-96384deedca2).

 ![]({{% versioned_link_path fromRoot="/img/deployments/service-mesh-ingress.png" %}})

 A service mesh doesn't inherently solve (nor should it) API-level challenges.
 Things like Web Application Firewall, domain-specific rate limiting, Oauth AuthZ/N, request transformation, etc don't belong in the service mesh.
-Gloo helps fill those gaps.
+Gloo Edge helps fill those gaps.

 ---